Photo by Juliet Furst

 It’s not always true that art is one.
 In fact, it can sometimes be mass-manufactured.

-In the year 1989, an artist and entrepreneur named Huang Jiang set up an oil painting workshop in a little village called Dafen located not far from Shenzhen.
+In 1989, an artist and entrepreneur named Huang Jiang set up an oil painting workshop.
+This workshop was in a little village called Dafen, located not far from Shenzhen.
 It became a powerhouse, and by the mid-2000s, Dafen churned out almost 60% of the world’s oil paintings.

-Thousands of painters had specialized themselves in duplicating masterpieces from renowned artists like Van Gogh, Rembrandt, and Warhol– sometimes with each artist painting only one part of the picture, such as the eyes.
-Although production slowed due to the effects of the 2008 crisis, Dafen has remained an important part of the global art industry.
+Many painters specialized in duplicating masterpieces from renowned artists like Van Gogh, Rembrandt, and Warhol.
+Sometimes, each artist painted only one part of the picture, for example the eyes.
+Production slowed due to the effects of the 2008 crisis.
+Still, Dafen has remained an important part of the global art industry.

 Dafen blurred the line between artistic tradition and industrial scale.